 Just the other day I was flying from LAX to RDU on a red eye that left LAX around 10:30pm PST and got into RDU around 6:30am EST. This is a flight I’ve taken several times in the past and while I don’t love red eyes I’ve definitely learned how to tolerate them.
 Hint – elite status and first class seats help.
-This post however is not about the merits of flying red eyes or attaining elite status but rather I want to talk about Delta’s 20 minute checked bag guarantee and how I was able to take advantage of the program to the tune of 2,500 miles.
+This post however is not about the merits of flying red eyes or attaining elite status.
+Instead, I want to talk about the Delta bags on time promotion and how I was able to take advantage of the program to the tune of 2,500 miles.

 My Use Case